subseapulse/sum-doc/docs/usage.md

 Having problems transmitting/receiving data?
 Take a look at the [troubleshooting](help.md) section.

+###Audio communication (modulation=analog)
+**Analog audio trasmission is not natively available on old SuM versions and requires specific hardware, as listed in [quickstart](quickstart.md)**

+Once the `startmodem.sh` script is up and running, the modem immediately starts receiving and demodulating the analog audio signal, sending it to the USB soundcard's line-out interface.
+In order to transmit, push the Push-To-Talk button and release it once transmission is over (as in standard intercom behaviour): the modem will transmit audio provided through the USB soundcard's line-in.

 ##Toggling autostart
-If you wish the modem to start listening and transmitting to the socket port 55555 automatically after startup you may enable the autostart service by typing
+If you wish the modem to begin operation automatically after startup you may enable the autostart service by typing

 	sudo systemctl enable sumd.service

 In order to disable the autostart feature instead type

 	sudo systemctl disable sumd.service